AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 But only <a href="http://www.theatlantic.com/technology/archive/2013/12/welcome-to-the-internet-of-thingies-615-of-web-traffic-is-not-human/282309/">bots "view" half these ads</a> (search engines, etc.; i.e., not humans).
 Another <a href="http://www.adweek.com/news/technology/amount-questionable-online-traffic-will-blow-your-mind-153083">quarter are fraud</a>, in its <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">many forms</a>.
 And 15% are broken ads that never display at all.

-So, 85 percent of paid-for impresssions are either bogus, broken, or bot-hits.
+So, 85 percent of paid-for impressions are either bogus, broken, or bot-hits.
 Reid Tatoris, Co-Founder of <a href="http://areyouahuman.com/">Are You a Human?</a>, breaks down the remainder:
 <blockquote>
 <p>We start with the notion that only 15% of impressions ever have the possibility to be seen by a real person.
 Then, factor in that <a href="http://www.comscore.com/Insights/Blog/Viewability_Benchmarks_Show_Many_Ads_Are_Not_In-View_but_Rates_Vary_by_Publisher">54% of ads are not viewable</a> (and we already discussed how flawed that metric is), and you’re left with <em>only 8% of impressions that have the opportunity to be seen by a real person</em>.
 Let me clarify: that does not mean that 8% of impressions are seen.
 That means only 8% have the chance to be seen.
 That’s an unbelievable amount of waste in an industry where metrics are a major selling point.</p>
 <cite>&mdash;<em>MediaPost</em> <a href="http://www.mediapost.com/publications/article/219695/the-definition-of-an-ad-impression.html">"The Definition Of An Ad Impression"</a></cite>